- Arts and Design»

 Mostly focusing on nature, Evan provides a youthful look at the world.
 I can get lost looking at his photos for a while because I also envision them in a book (he does have a calendar and option to buy prints!).
 He has some amazing nature shots that appear to be taken by a seasoned photographer, but has only been taking pictures for a few years.
 His use of light, lines, and color are great.

 Evan provides short commentary under each of his photos.
 It is conversational, invites you into his world, and shares how he was feeling.
 I enjoy it because it invites you to enjoy the photos and understand what he was thinking when he took them.
-As with Jeremy's, Evan collection and accompanying commentary allow you to feel as though you are a friend looking at photo's versus someone sneaking a peak at someone else's private collection.
+As with Jeremy's, Evan collection and accompanying commentary allow you to feel as though you are a friend looking at photo's versus someone sneaking a peek at someone else's private collection.